Employment Immigration

 L-1 Employment Visa

-Whether you are establishing a new U.S. office or buying an existing company, Caroly Pedersen, Esq - American Immigration Law Centers will take care of the entire L-1 visa immigration process from start to finish.
+Whether you are establishing a new U.S. office or buying an existing company, American Immigration Law Center will take care of the entire L-1 visa immigration process from start to finish.
 This work visa is targeted at multinational executives.
 We’ll handle the formation of your new company and your Tax ID.
 Get advice in a free consultation when you contact us now.

 • Overview